 I have created a series of blog posts titled “Bringing Sanity Home”.
 It is directed towards those who are schooling their foster and adoptive children at home and trying to work from home.
 The ideas and tips will be useful for any foster or adoptive parent.

 In Part 1, we are going to envision the best case scenario, look at our expectations, and think through regulation.
 In Part 2, we will review nurture and structure in parenting to know how to best respond to our child.
 In Part 3, we will look at practical tips to help parents who are schooling their children and working at home.
 I’ve also included a real Mom Life quote in every blog!

 Envision the Best Case Scenario

-If so, you might need to adjust your expectations J. Having realistic expectations are very important as we try to do two tasks that probably both require your full attention.
+If so, you might need to adjust your expectations.
+Having realistic expectations is very important as we try to do two tasks that probably both require your full attention.

 Action Step: Right now take just a minute to set 1-3 small goals for you for the next few days.
 Can you envision that and think about a way you can reward yourself for achieving those small goals?
-An example may be you have the goal of taking a deep breath and saying a silent prayer when your child unexpectedly interrupts you.
-To reward yourself you tell yourself in the moment what a great job you have done and then you have you pour yourself a glass of your favorite coffee or tea.
+An example may be that you have the goal of taking a deep breath and saying a silent prayer when your child unexpectedly interrupts you.
+To reward yourself, you tell yourself at the moment what a great job you have done and then you pour yourself a cup of your favorite coffee or tea.

 Mom Life: One adoptive mom on Facebook posted these expectations for their first week of non-traditional instruction.
 I thought they were great!!